utcompling/textgrounder/README.txt

     threshold, i.e. minimum number of documents that a vocabulary item must be seen in; uncommon vocabulary before that is ignored (or rather, converted to an OOV token).
-Additional arguments to both the app and `textgrounder` itself can be given.
+Additional arguments to both the app and `poligrounder` itself can be given.
 Configuration values (e.g. indicating where to find Wikipedia and Twitter, given the above environment variables) are read from `config-geolocate` in the TextGrounder `bin` directory; additional site-specific configuration